Weather is life

 - Mike Haggett

 It was a nice run with the BDN.
-The editor who brought me on left the paper, and the blogs were going away.
-In the aftermath of the Halloween Horror windstorm in 2017, I began operations here.
+The editor who brought me on left the paper, and the blogs disappeared.
+I began operations here in the aftermath of the Halloween Horror windstorm in 2017.

-My family and I moved from Poland Spring to Kennebunk in March of 2018.
-I was improving as a forecaster, still a bit busty at times, and it annoyed me.
-I wanted a more formal education.
-I enrolled in the Penn State World Campus Weather Forecast Certification program.
+My family and I moved from Poland Spring to Kennebunk in March 2018.
+I was improving as a forecaster, but I was still a bit busty at times, which annoyed me.
+I wanted a more formal education, so I enrolled in the Penn State World Campus Weather Forecast Certification program.

-I started school in January 2020 as COVID hit.
-Somehow, I managed juggle the insanity of the day job, updating my Facebook and website with help from interns, and managed to get through the education in 16 months.
+I started school in January 2020 as the COVID pandemic hit.
+Somehow, I managed to juggle the insanity of the day job, update my Facebook and website with interns' help, and get through the education in 16 months.
 It was worth it.
 You will see the results of it in my work here.
 Not only did I learn how to forecast, but I also learned how it can bust.

-I knew years ago that there was a gap between the National Weather Service and the broadcast meteorologists for information.
+Years ago, I knew there was a gap between the National Weather Service and the broadcast meteorologists for information.
 That is what I try to fill here.
 Mainers deserve to know more about how weather patterns and phenomena affect it.
 I work hard to deliver on that and share that with my readers.
 I hope you find my information useful.

-The mission of Pine Tree Weather is simple: an honest, straightforward, easy-to-understand, and relatable approach of forecasting and information.
-Sometimes cynical, sometimes colorful, just like the people of Maine.
+The mission of Pine Tree Weather is simple: an honest, straightforward, easy-to-understand, and relatable approach to forecasting and information.
+It is sometimes cynical, sometimes colorful, just like the people of Maine.

 Thank you for being part of my journey.
 We’re all in this together.